Generative AI coding assistants like Codeium have fundamentally changed the developer workflow, promising unprecedented velocity and efficiency.

 It struggles to grasp the nuanced, system-wide architectural patterns, proprietary libraries, and long-term technical debt strategy of a complex enterprise application.
 This leads to a 'Code Quality Death Spiral,' where:

-Increased Code Churn: AI-generated code often ignores existing patterns, leading to code that must be rewritten within weeks.
 Some studies show code churn nearly doubling after AI assistant adoption.

 In the world of real-time software, milliseconds matter.
 AI coding assistants rely on cloud-based inference, and the resulting latency-the time between a developer typing a comment and receiving a suggestion-can disrupt the flow state, or 'vibe coding,' that is essential for peak productivity.

-IDE Stability: Integration across 40+ editors is a massive undertaking.
 The stability, performance, and depth of context awareness can vary significantly between a VS Code extension and a JetBrains plugin, requiring careful piloting.

 This is a challenge that requires not just a powerful AI, but a robust, low-latency infrastructure and a team that understands how to manage the real-time stack.